artifacthealth/tsreflect-compiler/README.md

 # TsReflect Compiler

-The TsReflect compiler is a modified version of the [TypeScript](http://www.typescriptlang.org/) 1.4 compiler that emits JSON declaration files, containing type information for your TypeScript source files.
+The TsReflect compiler is a modified version of the [TypeScript](http://www.typescriptlang.org/) 1.4 compiler that emits JSON declaration files containing type information for your TypeScript source files.
 The JSON declaration files are similar to the .d.ts declaration files that TypeScript generates.
 However, the JSON format allows for easier loading of type information at runtime.
 Additionally, the compiler leverages JsDoc comments to add custom annotations to TypeScript.
 See the Custom Annotations section below for more information.